davsec-teaching/ecs160-f25/homework/Homework-4.md

 ## Problem:
 Reimplement HW2 using Spring Boot framework.

-_Learning objectives_
+_Learning objectives:_
 1. Spring Boot microservices.

-_Problem statement_
+_Problem statement:_

+The goal of this HW is to "reimplement" HW2 using state of the art microservice framework instead of the one we developed in Part B of HW2.

 ### Part A
-The goal of this HW is to "reimplement" HW2 using state of the art microservice framework instead of the one we developed in Part B of HW2.

 We will use [Spring Boot](https://spring.io/projects/spring-boot) as our microservices framework.
 Please clone the repository [here](https://github.com/davsec-teaching/spring-boot-handout).
 This repository comes with a `pom.xml` file that already contains the library dependencies for Spring Boot.
 (If you're interested in setting this up yourself, check out https://start.spring.io/).
 The provided repository contains a `ModerationService.java` source code file that you can use to get started.